Sinclair Lewis: Commercial success

 Next Lewis published Elmer Gantry (1927), which depicted an evangelical minister as deeply hypocritical.
 The novel was denounced by many religious leaders and banned in some U.S. cities.
 It was adapted for the screen more than a generation later as the basis of the 1960 movie starring Burt Lancaster, who earned a Best Actor Oscar for his performance in the title role.
 The film won two more awards as well.

 Lewis next published Dodsworth (1929), a novel about the most affluent and successful members of American society.
 He portrayed them as leading essentially pointless lives in spite of great wealth and advantages.
 The book was adapted for the Broadway stage in 1934 by Sidney Howard, who also wrote the screenplay for the 1936 film version directed by William Wyler, which was a great success at the time.
 The film is still highly regarded; in 1990, it was selected for preservation in the National Film Registry, and in 2005 Time magazine named it one of the "100 Best Movies" of the past 80 years.

 During the late 1920s and 1930s, Lewis wrote many short stories for a variety of magazines and publications.
-"Little Bear Bongo" (1930) is a tale about a bear cub who wants to escape the circus in search of a better life in the real world, first published in Cosmopolitan magazine.
+"Bongo" (1930) is a tale about a bear cub who wants to escape the circus in search of a better life in the real world, first published in Cosmopolitan magazine.
 The story was acquired by Walt Disney Pictures in 1940 for a possible feature film.
 World War II sidetracked those plans until 1947.
-Disney used the story (now titled "Bongo") as part of its feature Fun and Fancy Free.
+Disney used the story as part of its feature Fun and Fancy Free.